Action of 13 May 1779

-The action of 13 May 1779 was a battle in Cancale Bay, near St Malo, between a French and a British squadron of frigates.
-The French force of three frigates, two sloops, a brig, and a cutter had been part of the escort meant for Karl Heinrich von Nassau-Siegen's invasion of Jersey.
+The action of 13 May 1779 was a battle in Cancale Bay, near St Malo, between French and British squadrons.
+The French force had been part of the escort meant for Karl Heinrich von Nassau-Siegen's invasion of Jersey.
 When that invasion failed on 1 May the French retreated to Coutances.
-The British brought together a large squadron of frigates under Captain Sir James Wallace and Captain John Gidoin, which then split in two to attack the French squadron against the coast in a pincer manoeuvre.
+The British brought together a large squadron under Captain John Gidoin and Captain Sir James Wallace, which then split in two to attack the French squadron against the coast in a pincer manoeuvre.

-On 13 May Gidoin's squadron chased the French from Coutances up the coast to St Malo where Wallace's squadron awaited them.
+On 13 May, Gidoin's squadron chased the French from Coutances up the coast to St Malo where Wallace's squadron awaited them.
 Wallace followed the French into Cancale Bay and attacked them; in response the French beached their ships and went ashore after having been cannonaded for an hour and a half.
 Wallace captured the frigate Danae and two merchant vessels, but was forced to burn the other vessels because of gunfire from gun batteries on shore.
 Wallace's squadron suffered minimal casualties.
-Danae would go on to be bought into the Royal Navy; the sloop Guepe and the gabarre Écluse were the only French vessels the French were able to recover and repair.
+Danae would go on to be bought into service with the Royal Navy; the cutter Guepe and the gabarre Écluse were the only French vessels the French were able to recover and repair.

 Background

-On 1 May 1779 a French invasion force led by Karl Heinrich von Nassau-Siegen attacked Jersey, intending to capture the island through a coup de main.
+On 1 May 1779 a French invasion force led by Karl Heinrich von Nassau-Siegen attacked the British crown dependency of Jersey, intending to capture the island through a coup de main.
 The invasion force was made up of five ships of the line and a number of smaller vessels, together carrying 2,500 soldiers.
 The force attempted to land at Saint Ouen Bay, but a combined force of local militia and the 78th Regiment of Foot, which was garrisoned on the island, repulsed the attack.
 Unable to proceed with their landings, Nassau-Siegen's force put to sea again.

 When the threat from the French force had been at its highest, the island's governor had sent a flyboat to Portsmouth to raise the alarm.
 While on her way there the boat encountered the squadron of Rear-Admiral Mariot Arbuthnot at 10 a.m. on 2 May that was escorting a large convoy to North America.
 Arbuthnot took his force to the Channel Islands and arrived at Guernsey on 4 May to find that the invasion force had departed.